Electric vehicles

 So-called squeeze-flow tests are a key to characterizing the gap fillers and simulating the injection processes.

-In the field of electromobility, a distinction is made between gap filler materials and TCA (thermally conductive adhesives).
-Both material classes are based on polymers to which a high proportion of mostly inorganic fillers is added for thermal conduction.
-The gap fillers are usually soft materials and can only transmit very low mechanical loads.
-This offers advantages in battery repair and disassembly.
-TCAs are much stronger after curing of their polymeric portion, and their adhesion to surfaces is high.
-TCAs will therefore be used as thermally conductive adhesives to provide mechanically durable bonding of series electrical storage components while allowing heat dissipation.
+In the field of electromobility, a distinction is made between gap fillers and TCA (thermally conductive adhesives) in TIM.
+Both material classes are based on polymers to which a high proportion of fillers, mostly inorganic, are added for heat conduction.
+Gap fillers are usually soft materials and can only transfer very low mechanical loads.
+This offers advantages when repairing and disassembling batteries.
+In contrast, TCAs are significantly stronger after their polymer component has hardened, and they adhere strongly to surfaces.
+TCAs are therefore used as thermally conductive adhesives to bond components of the battery, power electronics, or drive train in a way that permanently transfers force mechanically while also enabling high heat dissipation.
+In addition, there are thermally conductive potting compounds for protecting electronic components from environmental influences by encapsulating them and from overheating.

 Optimization of existing gap filler and TCA concepts

-• The optimization of existing gapfiller concepts through improved fillers,
+• The optimization of TIM through improved fillers,

-• the use of alternative (cheaper, lighter) filler materials,
+• the use of alternative (more cost-effective, lighter) filler materials,

-• new innovative heat dissipation concepts (for example, conductive fabrics)
+• novel innovative heat dissipation concepts (e.g., conductive fabrics),

-• the development of testing and simulation methods on the basis of which materials can be assessed with regard to their suitability for use, aging and process, and
+• the development of testing and simulation methods that can be used to evaluate materials in terms of their suitability for use,

-Offers for comprehensive characterization of TIM (TCA and gapfiller)
+Offers for comprehensive characterization of TIM (gap fillers and TCA)

-The selection of the right gap filler for the application and manufacturing process is based on the determination of various material properties.
-The experts at Fraunhofer IFAM will be pleased to support you in selecting possible gap fillers for your individual purpose or in comprehensively qualifying their materials independently.
-These include thermal conductivity, mechanical properties, aging, processing, curing, and not least disassembly properties.
-The latter must allow the replacement of individual cells if a battery defect occurs.
-Fraunhofer IFAM supports you in the characterization and qualification of thermally conductive pastes and is also dedicated to the development of novel gap fillers with improved chemical formulation and optimized manufacturing processes.
+The selection of the right thermal adhesive or gap filler for the application and manufacturing process is based on the determination of various material properties.
+The experts at Fraunhofer IFAM will be happy to assist you in selecting possible TIMs for your individual purpose or in comprehensively qualifying your materials independently.
+This includes thermal conductivity, mechanical properties, aging, processing, curing, and, last but not least, disassembly properties.
+The latter must allow for the replacement of individual cells in the event of a battery defect.
+Fraunhofer IFAM supports you in the characterization and qualification of thermal interface materials and is also dedicated to the development of novel TIMs with improved chemical formulations and the optimization of specific manufacturing processes.